ammohseni/nah-audit-companion/README.md

 The companion produces dated audit reports and a visual claim map.
 Reports include the full mathematical assessment, concise physics-facing findings, and a record of the checks performed.
-The manuscript can also be compiled into a PDF.